Coffee and Antioxidants

 Choose high-quality, freshly roasted beans

-• Roasted to order – beans are roasted only after you place an order, not months in advance.
+• Roasted to order – your coffee is roasted only after you place your order, rather than sitting pre-roasted in a warehouse for months.

 Store your coffee to protect antioxidants (and flavor)

-• Keep coffee in an opaque, airtight container.
+• Keep coffee in an opaque, airtight container rather than a clear jar.

-• Store at room temperature, away from direct light and heat sources.
+• Store at room temperature, away from direct sunlight, stoves, or other heat sources.

-• Grind just before brewing whenever possible to slow oxidation of aromatic and antioxidant compounds.
+• Grind as close to brew time as possible to slow oxidation of aromatics and phenolic compounds.

 Dial in brew methods that respect the bean

-• Filter coffee (pour over, drip) uses a paper filter, which can trap some oils while allowing most polyphenols through.
-It offers a balanced, everyday way to enjoy antioxidant-rich coffee.
+• Filter coffee (pour over, drip) uses a paper filter that can trap some oils but allows most polyphenols through.
+It is a clean, everyday way to enjoy antioxidant-rich coffee with excellent clarity.

-• Immersion methods (French press, Aeropress) keep grounds in contact with water longer, which can increase extraction of certain compounds.
-Metal filters let more oils into the cup; paper filters sit between clarity and richness.
+• Immersion methods (French press, Aeropress) keep grounds in contact with water longer, often increasing extraction of certain compounds.
+Metal filters let more oils through; paper-compatible setups can give you a middle ground between clarity and richness.

-• Espresso is highly concentrated with more coffee compounds per milliliter but served in smaller volumes.
+• Espresso is highly concentrated, with more dissolved solids per milliliter, but served in smaller volumes.
+Across a day, total antioxidant intake depends on both concentration and how much you drink.

 Match roast and origin to your body and taste

-• If you prefer bright, fruity cups with a lighter feel, focus on medium-light African coffees like Ethiopian Sidamo, Kenyan Nyeri & Embu, or Tanzanian Mbeya.
-These shine in pour overs and Aeropress brews.
+• If you love bright, fruit-forward cups with a lighter feel, lean toward medium-light African coffees such as Ethiopian Sidamo, Kenyan Nyeri & Embu, or Tanzanian Mbeya.
+These shine in pour over and Aeropress brews and pair well with articles like African Coffee Regions (Ethiopia, Kenya).

-• If you enjoy chocolatey, comforting cups with more body, explore Latin American origins such as Brazilian Santos, Colombian Medellín, or Honduran Marcala.
-Medium roasts are excellent for drip and French press.
+• If you prefer chocolatey, comforting cups with more body, explore Latin American origins like Brazilian Santos, Colombian Medellín, or Honduran Marcala.
+Medium roasts from these regions are excellent for drip brewers and French press.

-• If you love espresso and milk drinks, choose a purpose-built blend like Horn of Africa Reserve Coffee for balanced extraction and rich flavor.
+• If you love espresso and milk drinks, choose a purpose-built blend such as Horn of Africa Reserve Coffee, crafted to pull balanced shots with rich, layered flavor.

 Common Questions About Coffee and Antioxidants